Stock Split

 Limitations and Caveats

 The most important caveat is that a stock split changes nothing fundamental about a business.
-Market capitalization, revenue, earnings, debt, and competitive position are all identical before and after the split.
-Traders who treat a split as intrinsically bullish are responding to a psychological artifact, not an economic event.
+Market cap, enterprise value, revenue, and free cash flow are entirely unaffected.
+Traders who treat a split as inherently bullish are responding to a signal, not a substance.

 What to Watch